NeoMatrix14241/VisionLane/README.md

 - 🚀 GPU-accelerated OCR processing using CUDA
 - 📁 Batch processing support for multiple files
-- 📄 Support for multiple input formats (TIFF, JPEG, PNG, PDF)
+- 📄 Support for multiple input formats (TIFF, JPEG, PNG, BMP, GIF, and more)
 - 🔄 Concurrent processing with multi-threading
 - 💾 Output in PDF and HOCR formats
 - 🖥️ PyQt6-based GUI interface